JSH32/Backpack/README.md

 <h1 align="center">nekos.cafe </h1>
-<p align="center">Filehost api/website made with NodeJS and MongoDB.
+<p align="center">Filehost api/website made with Node and MongoDB.
 Only for the most elite neko connoisseur 💾</p>